cecad-imaging/qupath-extension-LMD/examples/Example_Hela_PKmO.md

 class if object
 of different class intersects it while expanding.
-When same class objects intersect, we chose to keep one of the objects because merging them would sometimes result in large objects of bright cells encapsulating a dark cell, which would inevitably fall down to the same collector when cutting out.
+When same class objects intersect, we chose to keep one of the objects because merging them would sometimes result in larger clusters of bright cells encapsulating a dark cell, which would inevitably fall down to the same collector when cutting out.
 On the other hand, removing some objects didn't make that much of a difference.